zopdev/opentofu-modules/observability/gcp/README.md

 # GCP Terraform  Module

-The `gcp` module contains all resources to setup `Loki for Logs`, `Cortex for Metrics` and `Tempo for Traces` in Google Cloud Provider.
+The `gcp` module contains all resources to setup `Loki for Logs`, `Cortex for Metrics`, `Tempo for Traces`, and `OpenObserve for Observability` in Google Cloud Provider.

 ## Variables